minprog/cs50x/credit/credit.md

 You can execute the below to evaluate the correctness of your code using `check50`.
 But be sure to compile and test it yourself as well!

     check50 -l minprog/cs50x/2020/credit

-Execute the below to evaluate the style of your code using `style50`.

-    style50 credit.c

-## How to submit

-As soon as you're done, submit your `credit.c` implementation, below!

-1. Toward CS50 IDE's top-left corner, within its "file browser" (not within a terminal window), control-click or right-click your `credit.c` file (that's within your `~/problems/credit` directory) and then select **Download**.
-You should find that your browser has downloaded `credit.c`.

-3. Make sure you are signed in to **this** website!

-4. In the form below, choose the file that you just downloaded.

-5. Press "Submit for grading".
-Presto!

-Your program will then again be checked using `check50` and the result will be recorded on this website.
-Should the check fail unexpectedly, be sure to try if `check50` is still satisfied when you run it in your IDE's Terminal.